-- A. Documentation of code summary from monitor /ECG rhythm strips. - B. Documentation of confirmation of advanced airway placement including documentation of gastric sounds, breath sounds and use of confirmatory device (include print out of ETCO2 monitor if possible) - C. EMS agency should document patient outcome and QI indicators for cardiac arrest, including ROSC during EMS care, ROSC on arrival to ED, admitted to hospital, discharged from hospital alive, and neurologic function on discharge.
+- A. Documentation of code summary from monitor /ECG rhythm strips. - B. Documentation of confirmation of advanced airway placement including documentation of gastric sounds, breath sounds and use of confirmatory device (include print out of ETCO2 monitor if possible) - C. First EPÍNEPHrine dose given IO or IV within 5 minutes of initiation of chest compressions for patients with nonshockable rhythm and after defibrillation attempt in shockable rhythm. - D. EMS agency should document patient outcome and QI indicators for cardiac arrest, including ROSC during EMS care, ROSC on arrival to ED, admitted to hospital, discharged from hospital alive, and neurologic function on discharge.
 Participating in and registering each cardiac arrest patient in CARES can be used to benchmark agency performance.